 The POD does NOT come off.
 It looks like it might if you force it but it won’t.
 Do NOT try!

-The non-detachable pod is different to all recent Garmin HRMs and those of many competitors.
+The non-detachable pod is different from all recent Garmin HRMs and those of many competitors.
 Do NOT try to get the pod off.
 Once either the pod or strap breaks then you will have to throw it away.

 However, the battery is replaceable.
 The blue surround easily comes off and you can unscrew 4 screws (Phillips 00) to replace the standard CR2032 battery.
 The cover will only fit on one way.

 The battery supposedly lasts about 300 hours.
 I’m not convinced, as previous pods were recommended to be removed from the strap to prolong the battery and I’ve just said that these pods cannot be removed so.
 (Edit: I’ve used my super-lots…maybe it did last 300 hours or even more)

 As the HRM-TRI is so expensive you might probably want to take more care of it than you do with your other straps!
 So: Rinse daily; wash weekly (tiny amount of detergent; and dry flat.

-In reality you will might never use the HRM-TRI for just running or cycling.
+In reality, you will never use the HRM-TRI for just running or cycling.
 You’d use your old strap for that.
 (Edit I use the HRM-TRI all the time)